Structure Preserving Model Order Reduction of Shallow Water Equations

-The time-averaged relative $L_2$-errors between FOM solutions and reduced approximations in Table~\ref{solerr} are at the same level of accuracy for both versions of ROMs.
+The time-averaged relative $L_2$-errors between FOM and ROM solutions in Table~\ref{solerr} are at the same level of accuracy for both versions of ROMs.
 The ROMs for the height are more accurately resolved than for the velocity components.
-The conserved quantities are more accurately preserved by the POD-AVF (without DEIM) and by the TPOD-Kahan than by the POD-DEIM-AVF in Table~\ref{conserr}.
-This indicates that using DEIM, the stability of the reduced approximations can not be guaranteed in long term integration, which is reflected in the preservation of the conserved quantities.
+The conserved quantities are more accurately preserved by the POD-AVF and by the TPOD-Kahan than by the POD-DEIM-AVF in Table~\ref{conserr}.
+This indicates that using DEIM, the stability of the ROM solutions can not be guaranteed in long term integration, which is reflected in the preservation of the conserved quantities.

-The CPU times and speedup factors in Table~\ref{cpu} show the computational efficiency of the TPOD-Kahan over POD-DEIM-AVF due to the separation of offline-online computation.
-As pointed out in \cite{Kramer19} that for some problems, a large number of DEIM interpolation points are required to achieve accurate solutions, which increases the computational cost of the ROMs in online computation as in Table~\ref{cpu}.
+The CPU times and speedup factors in Table~\ref{cpu} for $n=50$ POD and $m=90$ DEIM modes, show the computational efficiency of the TPOD-Kahan over POD-DEIM-AVF due to the separation of offline-online computation.
+In Table~\ref{cpu}, basis computation includes SVD computation, and online computation consists of time needed for projection and solution of reduced system.
+As pointed out in \cite{Kramer19} that for some problems, a large number of DEIM interpolation points are required to achieve accurate solutions, which increases the computational cost of the ROMs in online computation, as in Table~\ref{cpu}.
 The computational efficiency is further increased by exploiting the sparse matrix structure of the discretized SWE using MULTIPROD (MP) in the algorithm of \cite{Benner18,Benner19} over \cite{Benner15} as shown in Table ~\ref{cpu}.

-The computational time for the reduced matricized tensor $Q_{u,r}=-V_{z,n}^TA^xQ\left(V_{u,n}^*\otimes (B^xV_{z,n}) \right)$ by the TPOD algorithm in \cite{Benner15} (TPOD-1) is compared with the improved TPOD algorithm in \cite{Benner18,Benner19} using MULTIPROD (TPOD-MP).
-In Figure~\ref{bg}, left, we give the required computational time versus the number of POD basis modes by fixing the number of grid points $N=10.000$, whereas the required computational time for varying number of grid points using a fixed number of POD basis mode $n=50$ are given in Figure~\ref{bg}, right.
-Both figures show the computational efficiency of the improved TPOD algorithms \cite{Benner18,Benner19} with MULTIPROD by increasing the size of the FOM and ROMs, as was also shown in \cite{Benner19} for an equation with the cubic nonlinear term, the Chaf\'{e}e-Infante equation.
+For the reduced matricized tensor $Q_{u,r}=-V_{z,n}^TA^xQ\left(V_{u,n}^*\otimes (B^xV_{z,n}) \right)$, the computational time by the two-sided projection method in \cite{Benner15} (TS) is compared with the algorithms in \cite{Benner18,Benner19} using MULTIPROD.
+In Figure~\ref{bg}, left, we give the required computational time versus the number of POD modes by fixing the number of grid points $N=10000$, whereas the required computational time for varying number of grid points using a fixed number of POD mode $n=50$ are given in Figure~\ref{bg}, right.
+Both figures show the computational efficiency using MULTIPROD by increasing the size of the FOM and ROMs.